-Revised & Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 11/15.
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 09/16.
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University, 11/15.
 Originally prepared by Bob Polomski, Extension Consumer Horticulturist, and Bert McCarty, Turf Specialist, Clemson University.
-(New 09/99.
-Images added 11/15.)
+New 09/99.
+Images added 11/15.

 Most broadleaf weeds have netlike veins in their leaves and nodes containing one or more leaves.
 They may have showy flowers.
 Broadleaf weed seedlings emerge with two leaves.
 Because of differences in their leaf structure and growth habits, they are easy to distinguish from grasses.